CaptainUnbrauchbar/asp-language-support/README.md

 You can also specify **additional files** to interpret in this config using the relative path from the current working directory.

-See the Clingo [Documentation](https://github.com/potassco/guide/releases/download/v2.2.0/guide.pdf) for more details!
+See the Clingo [Documentation](https://github.com/potassco/guide/releases/download/v2.2.0/guide.pdf) for more details on the config settings!

-If you want to use your own Version of Clingo with this extension please enable **"Use PATH Clingo"** Option in settings!
+If you want to use your own Version of Clingo from PATH with this extension, please enable **"Use PATH Clingo"** option in settings!

 ## Requirements